 However, with its majestically shaped mountains in the north, medieval fishing villages and breathtaking beaches in the south, and locals as warm-hearted and hospitable as nowhere else to find, this small country has a lot to offer and is in no way inferior to Croatia.

-If you consider a trip there, check out the best places to visit in Montenegro as they will show you the true beauty of it!
+If you are considering a trip there, check out the 7 best places to visit in Montenegro as they will show you the true beauty of it!

 Be careful with the choice of your footwear, otherwise, the street can be very slippery!
 (I speak from experience :D)

-Kotor – or “Norway of the South” (as I would call it) – is probably THE absolute must-see in Montenegro.
+Kotor – or “Norway of the South” (as I would call it) – is probably THE absolute must-see in Montenegro which needs to be on every Balkans itinerary.
 Due to its popularity and convenient location at the Bay of Kotor, it is a perfect destination for cruise ships.

 Another activity you shouldn’t miss doing is to climb the city walls to St John’s Fortress which is located 260 meters above the city.
 The view up there is truly out of this world!